Patterning Toy Models of Superposition

 The Model

-where is the feature importance.
-By default, we focus on the uniform importance regime.
+where IiI_i is the feature importance.
+By default, we focus on the uniform importance (Ii=1I_i=1) regime.

-In the high-sparsity regime, learned feature vectors arrange into a polygonal geometry: features in a 2D hidden space form a regular -gon when optimally packed.
-In this work, we focus on .
+In the high-sparsity regime, learned feature vectors arrange into a polygonal geometry: dd features in a 2D hidden space form a regular dd-gon when optimally packed.
+In this work, we focus on d=5d=5.

-Because the encoder matrix has shape , each feature’s hidden representation is a two dimensional vector, which allows for easy visualization.
+Because the encoder matrix WW has shape (d,2)(d, 2), each feature’s hidden representation is a two dimensional vector, which allows for easy visualization.
 The above figure shows the ideal digon, triangle, square, and pentagon forms of the model.

-has more degrees of freedom than the polygon’s shape: rotating all feature vectors by the same angle gives a completely different with identical behavior and loss.
-The polygon also has a discrete symmetry — under uniform importance, permuting the feature labels or reflecting the polygon doesn’t change the loss.
-When features have different importances, however, this breaks: which feature sits where starts to matter.
-For example, correlated features will tend to be represented orthogonally when possible, and side by side when not (Elhage et al. 2022).
+WW contains more information than just the polygon’s shape: rotating all feature vectors by the same angle gives a completely different WW with identical behavior and loss, making the absolute orientation a redundant degree of freedom.
+There are also discrete symmetries.
+Under uniform importance, the polygon has a D5D_5 symmetry: permuting the feature labels or reflecting the polygon leaves the loss unchanged.
+These symmetries break when features have different importances or correlated sparsity patterns.
+For example, features that co-occur frequently tend to be represented orthogonally when possible and side by side when not (Elhage et al. 2022).

 Defining Structure

 The structure of the toy model of superposition is simple enough that we can write down the right observables by hand.
-In general, this is a deep and arguably central problem; we return to it in the Discussion.
+In general, this is a deep and central problem; we return to it in the discussion.

-Together, these 15 values (10 dot products + 5 norms, for our 5-feature model) form a coordinate system for a model’s structure—a macrostate, in the language of statistical physics, that captures what matters about the model while discarding what doesn’t.
+Together, these 15 observables (10 dot products + 5 norms, for our 5-feature model) form a coordinate system over possible structures.
+A particular set of values is a “macrostate” in the language of statistical physics.
 This is the level of description at which we will define targets, measure responses, and steer development.

 Stagewise Development